postgrespro/pg_probackup/Documentation.md

 ### WAL Retention Policy

 By default, pg_probackup treatment of WAL is very conservative and only "redundant" WAL segments can be purged, i.e. segments that cannot be applied to any existing backup in the backup catalog.
-To save disk space, you can configure WAL retention policy.
+To save disk space, you can configure WAL retention policy, to keep WAL of limited depth measured in backups.

 Suppose you have backed up the *node* instance in the *backup_dir* directory with configured [WAL archiving](#setting-up-continuous-wal-archiving):